mernst/uwisdom/README.md

 git clone https://github.com/mernst/uwisdom.git
 ```

-## Comparison to web/email/etc. search

-Why would you want to use this program when you can just search the web or ask
-an LLM instead?

-* You may have local data that you choose not to put on the web for global
-  searching (e.g., your address book).
-* Having a local copy enables offline use.
-* Information may be available elsewhere, but time-consuming to find via a web
-  search or in a manual.
-* LLMs can yield incorrect information.

-Whenever I spend too long finding information, and especially if I think I
-might find the information useful in the future, I write an entry for a
-wisdom file.
-Then, when I am searching for information, I first search my
-wisdom files, which only takes a moment.
-Only if that fails do I proceed
-to the manual, a web search, etc.

 ## Searching the wisdom files

 Each nugget of wisdom is separated from others by two blank lines.
 The [Lookup